KarthikPrabhu23/CKA-2025/README.md

 ---

 ## 5. Gateway API Migration

 You have an existing web application deployed in a Kubernetes cluster using an Ingress resource named `web`.
 You must migrate the existing Ingress configuration to the new Kubernetes Gateway API, maintaining the existing HTTPS access configuration.

 **Tasks** :
 - Create a Gateway resource named `web-gateway` with hostname `gateway.web.k8s.local` that maintains the existing TLS and listener configuration from the existing Ingress resource named `web`.
-- Create an resource named `web-route` with hostname `gateway.web.k8s.local` that maintains the existing routing rules from the current Ingress resource named `web`.
+- Create an HTTPRoute named `web-route` with hostname `gateway.web.k8s.local` that maintains the existing routing rules from the current Ingress resource named `web`.

+- You can test Gateway API config with the following command: `curl https://gateway.web.k8s.local`

 Note:
 	A GatewayClass named `nginx-class` is already installed in the cluster.